sergiocollado/potpourri/Notes_on_linux.md

 Depending on the linux version, the list of the filesystem, may be different.

+The reference to this file structure, is defined at:  https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf

 ### Commands to navigate through the file system.

 - **pwd** command: identifie what is the current working directory.